Shop RNIB Donate now

 A digital billboard in between two glass skyscrapers in London.
 Black text on a white background on the billboard reads 'August 8th, 1969.
 A group of four men walk across a zebra crossing in North London.
 From right to left, white suit, black suit, bare-footed and denim-clad.
 Priest, undertaker, body and grave differ?
 Or just four lads from Liverpool who were once bigger than Jesus?'

 Every year, the global advertising industry puts millions of images into the world.
 Images that over 2.2 billion people with sight loss might never see.
-Instead, these people rely on a text alternative or ‘alt text’ - written descriptions of images that the visually impaired can listen to.
+Instead, many blind and partially sighted people rely on a text alternative or ‘alt text’ – a written descriptions of an image.”

 In this campaign